Help with credit card debt consolidation.

 Yet another common option for debt reduction and credit card consolidation is to apply for and get a so called debt consolidation loan.
 Instead of transferring balances to a credit card, or using a card to reduce your overall debt levels, this is a completely new and separate loan.
 In order for this approach to work it needs to be issued at either a lower interest rate or have a longer repayment period, which will in effect reduce the monthly payment.

-You will need to use it to pay off all other bills and debts that you may have, including any balances on your credit cards.
+You will need to use it to pay off all other bills and debts that you may have, including any balances on your credit cards, student loans, auto payments and more.
 So this acts as a form of consolidation.
+Read about the top debt consolidation loans for reducing debts.

 This new loan is very similar to a personal loan and it will offer people a longer timeframe to pay off and eliminate all of your bills.
 Because the payment terms are spread out over a longer period of time, the payments can be lower than all your currently combined credit card payments or other bills.
 Even better, if you decide to get a personal loan using collateral, such as a home equity line of credit or a second mortgage, you may be able to get a comparatively low rate of interest.